Datwendo/Orchard-ClientConnector/README.md

  This version only support the Cloud Connector without its options: Data Storage, Cloud Storage, Publish Subscribe.
  An extended version will include these options as new features in the module.

+Concerning Data Storage Branch:
+This version fully supports the Data Storage option for Orchard, it works in conjonction with Connector Feeder and Connector Listener.
+Find extended documentation in these modules.
+This branch should be merged in Master as soon as the Orchard pull problem is solved

  License: New BSD License

  Please Do Report any error, either here or on our site via the contact-us page